 The ability to enable and disable constraints ensures that the Delphix Engine can update columns that have primary key or foreign key relationships.
-You can set Delphix to handle constraints automatically by enabling the Disable Constraints checkbox on a Masking job.
-If the built-in or extended connector is using a driver support plugin, Disable Constraints can be enabled via Enable Tasks.
-For a full list of supported built-in connectors and information on specific builtin driver support plugins, see Built-in Driver Supports.
+You can set Delphix to handle constraints automatically by enabling the Disable Constraint checkbox on a Masking job.

-(i) Note Delphix does not support the enable/disable constraints feature for all databases.
+Delphix does not support the enable/disable constraints feature for all databases.
 To see which databases are supported, see the Data Source Support page.

-Creating SQL statements to run before and after Jobs
+Creating SQL Statements to Run Before and After Jobs